CarolinePernille/MasterThesis_DL_LS/README.md

-# Master Thesis: Deep Learning on Magnetic Resonance k-space Data to Improve Image Quality
+# Master's Thesis: Deep Learning on Magnetic Resonance k-space Data to Improve Image Quality

 This repository contains code and utilities for image reconstruction using deep learning models.
 It includes the necessary preprocessing steps, as well as training and evaluating models for both 3D and 4D reconstruction.